Winterize Gas Lawn Mower: 9 Steps for Longevity

 Preparing Your Gas Lawn Mower for Winter Storage

 Winterizing a gas lawn mower is a multi-step process that safeguards its engine and components from the detrimental effects of cold temperatures, moisture, and prolonged inactivity.
 This preparation is essential because residual fuel can degrade, leading to clogs and corrosion, while moisture can cause rust on metal parts.
-Additionally, old oil loses its protective qualities, and dirty filters can harbor issues.
+Old oil loses its protective qualities, and dirty filters can harbor issues.
 Taking the time to properly winterize ensures your mower remains reliable and ready for the next mowing season.

 Essential Tools and Materials for Winterization